Cherries

 We know you may have questions about Cherryland’s new facility project.
 Below are some of the most commonly asked questions.

-• Simply put, we have outgrown our facility in nearly every way.
+• Simply put, we have outgrown our current facility.
 When our current headquarters was built in 1972, Cherryland had 36 employees and served 9,408 members.
 We now have 65 employees and serve over 39,000 members.
-In addition to the growth of cooperative employees and members, warehouse overload, inventory storage, and security are all major factors that went into this decision.
-In this new facility, Cherryland will be able to be more member-focused, safer, more reliable, and more affordable.
+In addition to the growth of cooperative employees and members, warehouse overload, inventory storage, and security are all major factors taken into consideration.
+Our goal with a new facility is to make sure we can continue meeting our members’ needs with the same safe, affordable, reliable service you’ve come to expect.

-• We purchased a lot off Rennie School Road in Garfield Township just a few miles northeast of our current headquarters.
-This location will still be in Traverse City, as it is the most central of our service area, to keep restoration times quick for all members.
+• We are in the process of purchasing a lot off Rennie School Road in Garfield Township just a few miles northeast of our current headquarters.

 Further Questions?